Biomedical Engineering Bachelor's Degree

 Explore career opportunities for biomedical engineers.

 Earn a biomedical engineering degree from Michigan Tech.
 Get ready to contribute on the job from day one.
-Our students gain real-world experience.
-You can work in the medical device industry, a medical research lab, or a hospital.
+Our students graduate with real-world experience.
+You can work in the medical device industry, a medical research lab, or a hospital in jobs such as:

 $68,808 mean entry-level salary